-Once you’ve met the spending requirement for Amex Platinum’s bonus, which is $5,000 in the first 6 months, the points will post to your account within 8-12 weeks.
+Once you’ve met the spending requirement for the American Express Platinum card’s bonus, which is $5,000 in the first 6 months either way, the points will post to your account within 8-12 weeks.

-Amex Platinum is worth it if you travel frequently, spend a lot, and can take advantage of the card’s many benefits.
-Amex Platinum benefits include Uber and airline fee credits, lounge access and more.
-But the Platinum Card from American Express is not worth it if you rarely travel and won’t spend enough ($5,000 in the first 6 months) to qualify for the card’s initial bonus: 75,000 points.
-That bonus, along with the card’s annual travel credits, goes a long way toward affording Amex Platinum’s $550 annual fee.… read full answer
+The American Express Platinum card is worth it if you travel frequently, spend a lot, and can take advantage of the card’s many benefits.
+American Express Platinum card benefits include Uber and airline fee credits, lounge access and more.
+But the American Express Platinum card is not worth it if you rarely travel and won’t spend enough ($5,000 in the first 6 months) to qualify for the card’s initial bonus: 75,000 points.
+That bonus, along with the card’s annual travel credits, goes a long way toward affording the American Express Platinum card’s $550 annual fee.… read full answer

-Normal spending could add even more, too, if your purchases qualify for Amex Platinum’s ongoing bonus rewards rates: 5 points per $1 spent on airfare and prepaid hotel stays booked through American Express.
+So, for your first year alone, you could wind up with hundreds of dollars in net value.
+And that doesn’t even factor in the card’s normal, purchase-based rewards.
+Normal spending could add even more, too, if your purchases qualify for the American Express Platinum card’s ongoing bonus rewards rates: 5 points / $1 spent on airfare and prepaid hotel stays booked through American Express.
 Similarly, there are other benefits that you could take advantage of, including Gold status in the Marriott Bonvoy and Hilton Honors loyalty programs and complimentary amenities worth with an average of $550 per stay at participating Fine Hotels and Resorts.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.